 Document Analysis Data

-Court document PDFs are sent to Google Gemini for AI analysis.
-The analysis results (summaries, extracted deadlines, case classifications) are stored in our database.
-The PDF documents themselves are filed directly to your Google Drive or OneDrive and are never stored on CourtFlow servers.
+Court documents (PDFs, DOCX, XLSX, EML, images, and other supported formats) are sent to Google Gemini for AI analysis.
+The analysis results — including summaries, extracted deadlines, case classifications, and case law citations with confidence levels — are stored in our database.
+AI-generated case law citations are verified against CourtListener, a third-party legal database operated by the nonprofit Free Law Project, to reduce the risk of inaccurate citations.
+The documents themselves are filed directly to your Google Drive or OneDrive and are never stored on CourtFlow servers.

 Usage Data